 Because of that, fiberfill toppers are really cheap and easy to search for when you’re in a bedding store.

-Fiberfill is stain-resistant and soft, making your bed more comfortable in the process.
+Fiberfill is stain-resistant and soft, making your bed more comfortable.

 Latex mattress toppers are made from either synthetic or natural latex.
 This gives your bed a softer feel that slightly contours your body shape (a feature you can find in memory foam).

-Latex is expensive, though, but it is more durable than most mattress pad types.
+Latex is expensive, but it is more durable than most mattress pad types.